fruitybagel/pianounroll/README.md

 > At the time of writing the builtin python library is at version: **3.9.1**

-This is mainly needed as we need a way to install pip packages
+This is mainly needed as we need a way to get stripped out imports that are usually bundled with python and also to install pip packages

 ### MacOS